tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 If the SSH server is listening on a port other than 22 one needs to specify the port explicitly.
 Confusingly the argument for this is not the same as for the ``ssh`` command.
 The ``scp`` command uses the argument ``-P``, i.e. it uses upper rather than lower case.
-So if we wanted to copy the data to ``bishop`` one could use the command below.
+So if we wanted to copy the data to ``bishop``, where the SSH server is listening on port 2222 one could use the command below.

 .. code-block:: none